View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - Insulin.
 A blood insulin test may also be performed in some cases as part of a check for insulin resistance.

-Diagnosing metabolic syndrome in kids and teens can be a little bit like trying to hit a moving target.
-That's because as kids' bodies change and grow, the cutoff numbers for many of these tests change too.
-To standardize some of this information, doctors use special charts (a lot like growth charts) to plot where a child's numbers fall according to his or her age, sex, weight, and height.
-This also helps them follow the child's progression over time.
+As kids' bodies change and grow, the cutoff numbers for many of these tests change too.
+To standardize some of this information, doctors use special charts to plot where kids' numbers fall according to their age, sex, weight, and height.
+This also helps them follow a child's progression over time.

 Treating Risk Factors

-If your child is diagnosed with metabolic syndrome, it does not necessarily mean that he or she will develop heart disease or diabetes, but the chances are increased — especially if the risk factors involved aren't improved or eliminated.
+If your child is diagnosed with metabolic syndrome, it does not necessarily mean that he or she will develop heart disease or diabetes.
+But the risk is increased — especially if the risk factors involved aren't improved or eliminated.

 For some kids, a lifestyle change may be enough to reduce the risk for serious disease.
 A doctor may recommend:

 - Dropping excess pounds.
-If your child is overweight, even a moderate amount of weight loss can translate to big improvements in blood pressure, blood lipid levels, and the body's ability to use insulin.
+If your child is overweight, even a moderate amount of weight loss can bring big improvements in blood pressure, blood lipid levels, and the body's ability to use insulin.

 - Eating mindfully.
-A child who learns to see food as fuel and not emotional compensation can start to make better choices at mealtime — for example, selecting complex instead of simple carbs (such as whole-grain instead of white bread, and brown rice instead of white); increasing fiber intake with more beans, fruits, and vegetables; choosing "healthy" fats like olive oil and nuts; and avoiding too many empty calories from soda and sweets.
+A child who learns to see food as fuel and not emotional compensation can start to make better choices at mealtime — for example, selecting complex carbs instead of simple carbs (whole-grain instead of white bread, brown rice instead of white); getting more fiber with beans, fruits, and vegetables; choosing "healthy" fats like olive oil and nuts; and avoiding too many empty calories from soda and sweets.

 - Fiber supplements.
-If your child might not be getting enough fiber through food, a fiber supplement may provide an added boost to help reduce the amount of LDL cholesterol in the blood.
+If your child might not be getting enough fiber through food, a fiber supplement may provide an added boost to help improve the levels of cholesterol in the blood.

 - Not smoking.
 No surprise here — it's just about the worst thing people can do to their heart and lungs.
-Either alone or in combination with metabolic syndrome risk factors, smoking greatly increases your child's risk for developing heart disease.
+Either alone or in combination with metabolic syndrome risk factors, smoking greatly increases the risk for heart disease.

-When lifestyle changes aren't enough, a child may be prescribed medications to treat individual risk factors.
+When lifestyle changes aren't enough, a child take prescription medicines to treat individual risk factors.
 So, kids with high blood pressure might be put on antihypertension drugs.
 Others with high LDL cholesterol might be prescribed statins or other lipid-lowering drugs.
-Children with high blood sugar, who are on the brink of developing diabetes, may be given medication to decrease insulin resistance.
+Children with high blood sugar, who are on the brink of developing diabetes, may get medicine to decrease insulin resistance.

-While bariatric surgery for weight loss is not yet approved by the U.S. Food and Drug Administration (FDA) in kids, some teens with morbid obesity or those who are obese and have developed heart disease or diabetes may be candidates for the procedure.
+While bariatric surgery for weight loss is not yet approved by the U.S. Food and Drug Administration (FDA) in kids, some teens who are very obese or those who are obese and have developed heart disease or diabetes may be candidates for the procedure.

 Of course, it's easier for kids to make better choices if they see their parents doing the same.
 So make a plan to help your entire family choose a new, healthier direction.
-After all, getting a late start on the right path beats staying on the wrong one.
+It's never too late to start on the right path.